StefanoPernat/HackingWithSwift/README.md

 Practiced designing UI with interface builder, I learned about @2x, @3x images and using assets catalog.
 I Changed the look of a standard UIButton editing the CALayer underneath.
 Used AlertController to show the score

+#### Project II - Edits

+I decided to update Paul Hudson's Project II displaying the score with a label and preventing the score to be negative, forcing a new game (reset score to 0)